algorithmiaio/sample-apps/recipes/LDA-Mapper/README.md

 Finding topics in unstructured text data is a common use case that is easily solved using [LDA](https://algorithmia.com/algorithms/nlp/LDA), a topic modeling algorithm hosted on Algorithmia.

+This recipe covers how to use LDA for topic extraction on text documents and then classify new documents to those topics.

 For the full blog post related to this recipe, see [Use LDA to Classify Text Documents](http://blog.algorithmia.com/lda-algorithm-classify-text-documents/).

 ## Getting Started